 “Everything I knew about workplace attire was wildly incorrect."

 While most offices won’t let you get away with bare feet, you can probably get away with wearing large portions of your weekend wardrobe to work without anyone so much as looking up from their desk.

 In short: we’re living in a sartorial wild west now.

 Which is…great!
 More opportunity to develop your own sense of personal style, rather than being a cog in the HR guidelines machine.
 And also…confusing?
 When you can wear whatever you want to wear to work, how do you differentiate between your work and weekend wardrobe?

 Well, giddyup.
 If 2022 dress code-free offices are the wild west, then it’s time to embrace your inner (style) outlaw.

 2. Develop your style to feel your best.

 We’re not in the business of creating an army of identically-dressed style robots here at SG HQ.
-We want you to figure out what you like wearing, and sport the clothes that make you feel most confident.
+When you work with a personal stylist from our team, she’ll help you figure out what you like wearing, and put together a style plan full of clothes that make you feel your most confident.

 Because whatever makes you feel like the best version of yourself will inevitably make your work better.

 Ro’s Reitano agrees.
 “We want everyone to bring their whole selves to work—whatever makes people most confident and comfortable.
 For some that’s a blazer.
 For others, that’s a beanie.”